RyanGao67/ComputerScience/[Elasticsearch]Working_With_Elasticsearch.md

 ![](./img/elas13.png)

-# primary_term and seq_no this is to solve the concurrency issue
+# primary_term and seq_no
+This is to solve the concurrency issue(Optimistic concurrency control)
 ```

 ryangao67@ryangao67-ThinkPad-T460s:~$ curl -XGET localhost:9200/products/_doc/100?pretty